Senem123R/lap-price_predictor/README.md

 ├── templates/
 │   └── index1.html
 └── README.md

-⚙️ How It Works
+⚙️ How It Works-----

-User enters laptop specifications.
+User enters laptop specifications
 Flask collects form data.
 Categorical values are converted into one-hot encoded format.
 The trained machine learning model predicts the price.

-🧠 Machine Learning Model
+🧠 Machine Learning Model ----
 The model is saved using pickle.
 It loads inside the prediction() function.
 Feature engineering includes: